danielabar/meblog/src/markdown/you-can-have-multiple-browser-tabs.md

   - "Access Chrome Bookmarks with Keyboard"
 ---

 I decided to write this after hearing a discussion about the difficulties of managing multiple browser tabs on one of the programming podcasts I listen to.
 The idea being that during web development, you'd have one tab open for the app you're building, something like `http://localhost:8000`, and then numerous other tabs for every problem you encounter.
-If you're doing fullstack dev, this can get especially large as you may have run into issues with the database, server side framework/language, client side JavaScript, CSS, etc. The tendency is not to close these tabs just in case they're needed again.
+If you're doing fullstack development, this can get especially large as you may have run into issues with the database, server side framework/language, client side JavaScript, CSS, etc. The tendency is not to close these tabs just in case they're needed again.
 But after a while, the tab icons become so small and so numerous, it can get difficult to navigate to the one you want and will inevitably click on the wrong one, wasting some time.

 On the podcast I was listening to, the hosts suggestion was to close the tabs when you're done with them as you can always find them again later if they're really needed.
-In this post, I'd like to suggest an alternative solution that I prefer that supports managing as many tabs as you'd like to have open, while being able to easily and accurately navigate to them.
+In this post, I'd like to suggest an alternative solution that supports managing as many tabs as you'd like to have open, while being able to easily and accurately navigate to them.
 Note that I'm using the Chrome browser.

 ## A Mess of Tabs